 Is online poker legal in Maryland?

 No. Real money online poker is not legal in Maryland, nor are most forms of online gambling, generally speaking.
 The state allows you to bet on horse races online via advance deposit wagering sites, and you can also play daily fantasy sports on your phone or computer.
-Soon you’ll be able to wager on sports online, as well, but real money online poker is not currently an option.
+You can now bet on sports online too, but real money online poker is not currently an option.

 That circumstance could eventually change, however.
 No fewer than four states that border Maryland today have legal online poker: Pennsylvania, New Jersey, Delaware, and West Virginia.
 Those states also have legal real money online casinos.
 As Maryland lawmakers see the revenue from expanded online gambling options, they, too, may one day entertain legalizing online poker.